 The shared library system is set up to send out a courtesy email reminder 3 days before your item is due.
 It sends another email out when your item is 5-7 days overdue.
 Generally, the next notice you will receive is a bill for the replacement of the item.

-Since many of the LRC items have checkout periods of less than 3 days, because we may replace items before the overdue notice email is sent out, and because email is often diverted to junk mail, it is important that you not rely entirely on these notices.
+Since many of the LRC items have checkout periods of fewer than 3 days, because items may be replaced before the overdue notice email is sent out, and because email is often diverted to junk mail, it is important that you not rely entirely on these notices.
 Always know when your items are due when you check them out.

 Most of the materials held in the LRC Library are part of a special collection (Reserves) that cannot be renewed.
 If you need a Reserve item beyond your initial check out time, you may have the option of renewing it one time as long as no other patron has been asking or waiting for it.
 Simply bring the item and your WolfCard to the front desk and the clerk will verify whether the item is eligible for renewal.
 Please note that Reserve materials cannot be renewed over the phone.

-LRC Library items not in the Reserve collection may be renewed twice in person, over the phone (907-786-6890), or online (by logging in to your account at consortiumlibrary.org).
+LRC Library items not in the Reserve collection may be renewed twice in person, over the phone (907-786-6890), or online (by logging in to your account at the Consortium Library).

 If you are unsure whether or not your item is eligible for renewal, please ask at the LRC front desk in person or over the phone (907-786-6890) before your item is due.

 There are several options for returning LRC Library items, depending on the type of item you have checked out and when it is due.
 It is best to return LRC Reserve materials (items with a round neon sticker on the spine) directly to the LRC information clerk on duty during the LRC’s hours of operation, particularly for 2- and 4-Hour items and those due that day.